Xiaochr/Notes_for_Network_Analysis_Universitat_Mannheim/week10_growing_random_graphs/Growing_random_graphs.md

 Growing random graphs are models in which new nodes are born over time and form edges to existing nodes when they are born.

-- Model a process that is closer to real work network formation than Poisson models
+- Model a process that is closer to real world network formation than Poisson models
 - Result in networks with richer degree distributions, closer to real network degree distributions

 <h2 id = "1">Uniform randomness –a baseline growing model</h2>